billh0420/panel-demo/README.md

-# panel-demo
-Using Holoviz panel with rlcard
+# Using Holoviz panel with rlcard

 ### Links to open notebook in Colab